alexamies/buddhist-dictionary/web/corpus/medicine_buddha_sutra.md

-# Sūtra of the Great Vow of Kṣitigarbha Bodhisattva
+# Sutra of the Vows of the Medicine Buddha of Lapis Lazuli Crystal Radiance
-Description: Translated by Tripiṭaka monk Śiksānanda, Khotan, Tang Dynasty.
-Original Chinese Text from Taisho Tripitaka and Matching English translation.
+Description: Primary source text from Taisho Tripitaka 藥師琉璃光如來本願功德經

-Character Set: ASCII
+Character Set: Unicode

 Source:  [NTI Chinese-Sanskrit-English Buddhist Dictionary Web Site] (/index.html "Main Page of Web Site")
-Document: [Sūtra of the Great Vow of Kṣitigarbha Bodhisattva] (/buddhism_dizang.html "Link to document")
+Document: [Sutra of the Vows of the Medicine Buddha] (/buddhism_medicine_buddha.html "Link to document")